yeela-org/pasha/README.md

 # pasha
-misha test regex in ignore repos fsafafadf
+misha test regex in ignore repos2 fsafafadf
 NEW
 debug